THE NATIONAL BASKETBALL RETIRED PLAYERS ASSOCIATION

 The NBRPA has five core assets:

-- Access – The NBRPA serves as the premier, central contact point for all NBA retired players.
+- Access – The NBRPA serves as the premier, central contact point for all NBA & WNBA retired players.

-- Events – The NBRPA hosts several charitable, corporate and private events annually, including cornerstone community events during the NBA’s All-Star Weekend, as well as annual Legends World Sports Conference each summer.
+- Events – The NBRPA hosts several charitable, corporate and private events annually, including cornerstone events during the NBA’s All-Star Weekend, as well as the annual Legends Conference during NBA Summer League.

 - Legends Care ™ – The 501(c)3 charitable arm of the NBRPA is dedicated to youth programs and additionally addresses several social and economic issues membership faces in life after basketball.

 - Chapters – With local branches in 12 cities - Atlanta, Chicago, Cleveland, Dallas, Detroit, Houston, Las Vegas, Los Angeles, Miami, New York, Orlando and Phoenix, the NBRPA Chapters bring the organization’s assets, visions and programs to local communities.